Linux and Macintosh

 Open Dental on the Server

-Your Open Dental server can always be Linux (tested) or MacOS-X (not tested); this has never changed.
-The server
+Your Open Dental server can always be Linux (tested) or MacOS-X (not tested).

 needs to be able to host the MySQL server and the image files, but

 does not need to be able to run Open Dental itself.
 See Install Linux on a Server.